 Should I bag my recycling?

-No. No bags are allowed in the recycling system because they are difficult to separate and get wrapped up in the sorting machinery potentially causing damage and contamination. *Sustainable City tip: Plastic bags aren't recyclable curb-side, but may be recycled at a drop-off location!
+NO. No plastic or compostable bags are allowed in the recycling system because they are difficult to separate and get wrapped up in the sorting machinery potentially causing damage and contamination. *Sustainable City tip: Plastic bags aren't recyclable curb-side, but may be recycled at a drop-off location!
 Find your closest drop-off location by clicking the link.

 Do I have to flatten aluminum cans?